rootiest/crimping-tutorial/README.md

 ---

-## Step 5: Insert Terminal onto Wire
+## Step 5: Insert Wire into Terminal

 Insert the stripped wire into the JST-PH terminal.
 Ensure all the wire strands are inside the crimp area.